cython/cython/src/userguide/debugging.rst

     $1 = "__pyx_v_x"
     (gdb) watch $cy_cvalue("x")
     Hardware watchpoint 13: $cy_cvalue("x")
+    (gdb) cy set my_cython_variable = $cy_eval("{'spam': 'ham'}")
     (gdb) print $cy_lineno()
     $2 = 12

 Configuring the Debugger
 ========================
 A few aspects of the debugger are configurable with gdb parameters.
 For instance, colors can be disabled, the terminal background color and breakpoint autocompletion can be configured.

 .. c:macro:: cy_complete_unqualified

     Tells the Cython debugger whether ``cy break`` should also complete plain function names, i.e. not prefixed by their module name.
     E.g. if you have a function named ``spam``,